 Hospitalists serve as teaching attendings for the 4 General Medicine teaching teams throughout the year – offering clinical supervision, bedside education, lectures, and evaluation to resident physicians and medical students.
 Additionally, our inpatient faculty physicians lead the Medicine Consult elective for residents and medical students, including residents from Orthopedic Surgery.

 We educate our colleagues locally, regionally and nationally in a variety of venues.
-This includes the University of Vermont Continuing Medical Education Course in Hospital Medicine with a national audience and faculty largely from the Division of Hospital Medicine along with numerous divisions of the Department of Medicine.
+This includes the University of Vermont Hospital Medicine CME Conference with a national audience and faculty largely from the Division of Hospital Medicine along with numerous divisions of the Department of Medicine.

-The Internal Medicine Hospitalist Service faculty are also very involved in mentorship and advising.
+The Hospitalist Division faculty are also very involved in mentorship and advising.
 This includes advising numerous medical students on career choice and residency match issues.
 Residents also frequently seek out our hospitalists to serve as advisors, especially those going into the growing field of Hospital Medicine.

-In addition to our clinical work and focus on quality and safety, we have a diversity of scholarly interests among our faculty.
+In addition to our clinical work and focus on quality and safety, our faculty is engaged in diverse scholarly activities.
 This includes externally funded clinical trials of immunizations and high value laboratory ordering practices.
-In addition, internal funding supports work in teamwork with a focus on communication during rapid response calls, a particularly challenging issue.
-Other areas of interest include narcotic-related adverse events in inpatients, interosseus access by EMTs prior to hospitalization, adult code communication and performance and VTE prevention in acute medically ill patients.
+Internal funding supports work in quality, communication, management of patients with opioid use disorder, and VTE prevention in acute medically ill patients.